-With Automatic Settings, the LWE will use GRIB data any time you specify an intended Cruise Altitude of 4000 feet or above.
-The data provides realistic real world atmospheric conditions for you within the simulator.
+The LWE will use GRIB data to provide realistic real world atmospheric conditions for you within the simulator.

 The surface and FL200 through to FL420 targets are displayed within the Upper Atmosphere weather report along with the Tropopause forecast data (height, temp, and wind).
 The GRIB forecast cycle date and Zulu time code is displayed in the Upper Atmosphere Weather Report window.